 I hope I have shown you that the winter wildlife here in Yorkshire is still very much alive and active.
 From the coast, where waders gather, to the moors, where stags stand proud and birds of prey swoop, to our very own forest, where birds, foxes, badgers, owls and squirrels hunt for berries, nuts and seeds to get them through to the first warmth of spring, there’s plenty going on.

-Come and see us at Keldy, and meet the wildlife up close.
+Come and see us at Keldy, and meet the wildlife up close on a winter break.
 My walks and activities continue throughout the winter and once back in the warmth of your cabin, you can watch squirrels, robins and other winter visitors looking for food outside your windows.